mario-moscicki/Automation-testing/Playwright-E2E-Test/README.md

 Test case:
-Verification of the price for the ordered medicine with acceptance of the membership plan
+Verification of the price for the ordered medicine with the membership acceptance plan